 Tyeise Bellamy, the founder of Black Lives for Humanity Movement, visiting with unsheltered people outside the St. Vincent de Paul Dining Hall and Weigand Homeless Resource Center in Salt Lake City, Utah.
-Credit: Russel Daniels for Hammer & Hope
+Photograph by Russel Daniels for Hammer & Hope.

 When I texted Tyeise Bellamy last December, she replied, “Give me a minute.
 I have The Tribune on the phone.
 They found another person frozen to death.”
 It made sense that a reporter would want a reaction from Bellamy on the day that a fifth person was found dead in a tent during a blast of winter chill in Salt Lake City.
 As the founder of an advocacy group called Black Lives for Humanity Movement, she has spent years demanding action from city officials and providing services to those living on the city’s streets.
 “I know all their names and all their stories,” she told me.